Bruno-SSC/movsort/commit_log.md

     However, I'm not sure if it's the right way to do it.
 Must give some thought.
 Strangely, it actually makes some sense. com 23
     It wasn't the right way.
 I learned about the EventManager approach to keep the controllers decoupled and accidentaly about singleton pattern as well.
-I took my time to understand how it works.
+I took my time to understand how it works. com 24
-    I still need to work the semicolon problem for genres and improve the feature in general but for a sigle genre it already works.
-Big step. com 24
+    Making the year modal work like the genre one.
+Next commit I'll be working on making the movie_list update with changes in both. com 25